Classic Pasta alla Norma

 - Preheat the oven to 450 (230 C) degrees.

 - Put the eggplant on a large rimmed baking sheet and drizzle with 1/4 cup of the olive oil.
 Sprinkle with 1 teaspoon salt and toss together to coat the eggplant with the oil.
-Bake 25-30 minutes, until the eggplant is tender and golden brown.
+Bake 25 minutes, or until the eggplant is tender and golden brown.
+You will have about 2 cups of roasted eggplant.

-- Meanwhile, place a large (12-inch) skillet over medium heat.
+- Meanwhile, place a large (10-12-inch) skillet over medium heat.
 Add the remaining 2 tablespoons olive oil and the onion.
 Cook about 5 minutes to soften the onion.

-- Stir in the garlic, fresh and dried crushed chili pepper, tomatoes and 1/2 teaspoon salt.
-Cook at a simmer until the tomatoes give up their liquid and then reduce to a chunky sauce – this should take about 10 minutes.
+- Stir in the garlic, fresh chili and crushed red pepper, tomatoes and a big pinch of salt.
+Cook at a simmer until the tomatoes give up their liquid and reduce to a thick, chunky sauce, about 15 minutes.

-- While the tomatoes simmer, bring a large pot (4-6 quarts) of water to a boil and add 3 tablespoons salt.
+- Bring a large pot (4-6 quarts) of water to a boil and add 2 tablespoons salt.
 Cook the pasta according to package directions, or until al dente.

 - Drain the pasta.
 Lower the heat under the tomatoes, then stir in the pasta and eggplant until blended with the sauce.